atstep01/BookWorm_AngularFrontEnd/Docs/DevelopmentPhases.md

    - Add buy button here and remove from wishlist section

 ## Phase 10 - Book Discussion Boards
+- Adds ability in book pages to see comments/notes/reviews on the book made by users.
+- Deliverables
+   - Query the database to find all notes/reviews/comments on the book when generating the book page.
+   - Display this information in an easily consumable manor like the ratings system on google play.
+   - Add a questions tab in the book landing page.
+   - Add in ability to like/dislike comments/notes
+   - Add in ability to respond to a comment/note/question.
+   - Add notifications for likes/responses.

 ## Phase 11 - Book Recommendations V1